michaelvaillant/genelife/README.md

 -	Seedrandom.js: Handles random seed generation.

 *Future Improvements*
 - Some UX bugs to correct .
 Actually I need to correct the way the temporary movements are consumed.
-It was my latest change, and did not have the time to correct.
+It was my latest change, and did need to be tuned.
 -	Many ideas to suggest to play with.
 Like for cells, a way to recognize the cells with similar genetic code and accept reproduction with not so different cells.
 Add conditional blocs (if) in the genetic code (the genetic code is a stack).
 -	Introducing new genes for complex behaviors.
 -	Performance optimization for larger grids.